 Upon receipt of a proposal, the sponsor may request additional information or changes to the proposal while it is being considered for funding.
 The process of gathering the sponsor-requested information prior to an award being received is often referred to as the Just in Time (JIT) phase.
 Click on the Just in Time heading for guidance on how to complete the Just in Time requirements.

 There are times when a faculty member is ready to start working on his/her project before the award has been received or fully-executed.
 MSU offers two account options, Advance and Hardship, which allow the department to charge project expenditures to the project account prior to finalizing the award.
 Click on the Request Hardship/Advance Account heading to learn more about these types of accounts including how to request an Advance/Hardship account.

-MSU receives many types of awards each having different characteristics.
+MSU receives many types of agreements each having different characteristics.
 The main award types are gift, grant, cooperative agreement and contract.
-Click on the Award Types heading to see the description for each of these award types.
+Click on the Agreement Types and Routing Information heading to see the description for each of these award types.